G 11 Shape Dimensions Of Behavior

 Enhancing Team Dynamics

 The G11 framework is invaluable for understanding and improving team dynamics.
 By assessing the behavioral profiles of team members, you can identify potential areas of synergy and conflict.
-For example, a team with a mix of individuals high and low in formality can benefit from the structure and efficiency provided by the high-formality members, while the low-formality members can contribute creativity and innovation.
+As an example, a team with a mix of individuals high and low in formality can benefit from the structure and efficiency provided by the high-formality members, while the low-formality members can contribute creativity and innovation.

 Conflict Resolution

 Understanding the G11 dimensions can significantly improve conflict resolution skills.
 By recognizing the underlying behavioral tendencies that contribute to conflict, you can address the root causes of disagreements and find more effective solutions.
-For example, a conflict between someone high in assertiveness and someone low in accommodation may be resolved by encouraging the assertive individual to be more mindful of the other person's needs, while encouraging the accommodating individual to express their own concerns more directly.
+As an example, a conflict between someone high in assertiveness and someone low in accommodation may be resolved by encouraging the assertive individual to be more mindful of the other person's needs, while encouraging the accommodating individual to express their own concerns more directly.

 Leadership Development